hvrlxy/hvrlxy.github.io/index.md

 **Count Folke Bernadotte International Student Scholarship** for international students ($120 000)

 ## NEWS
+10/5 - 10/6: I'm delighted to be a student host of Professor Francesca Dominici for Nobel Conference 57!
+Check out her presentation where she talked about her latest research regarding the effects of climate change on COVID-19 mortality [here](https://www.youtube.com/watch?v=clkkG58TWWU)

 9/7/2021: Start my last year at Gustavus Adolphus College!

 <!-- Text can be **bold**, _italic_, or ~~strikethrough~~.